-Kathryn E. Sullivan
+Katherine E. Sullivan

 Eligible students are those who will have completed the required number of credits for graduation but will have only spent three years on campus at the end of the academic year.
 Students may have completed all graduation requirements but must complete them by the end of the study abroad experience.

 This scholarship will be awarded to a deserving student who attends a U.S. university/college located Minnesota.
-Applicants must meet general Fund for Education Abroad (FEA) scholarship eligibility requirements & preferences.
+Applicants must meet the general Fund for Education Abroad (FEA) scholarship eligibility requirements & preferences.
 Students interested in being considered for this annual scholarship should indicate this through their application forms.
 This scholarship is made possible by the generous support and fundraising efforts of international educators working in Minnesota.
 Apply simultaneously to the Fund for Education Abroad and the Minnesota Scholarship here.

 The Rotary Foundation offers scholarship opportunities through a district, global, and packaged grants.
 You must be a member of a Rotary club to be eligible.

-UMD Foreign Languages & Literatures (FLL) Scholarships
+UMD World Languages & Cultures (WLC) Scholarships

 UMD University Honors Study Abroad Scholarship